On the weight distribution of the cosets of MDS codes: The weight distribution of the weight 2 cosets of MDS codes of distance

-\begin{theorem}\textbf{\emph{(symmetry of not identical weight distributions)}} Let $\C$ be an $[n,k,d]_q$ MDS code with $d\ge5$.
-Let $\V^{(2)}_a$ and $\V^{(2)}_b$ be its weight $2$ cosets with distinct weight distributions.
-Then independently of the values of $B_{d-2}(\V^{(2)}_a)$ and $B_{d-2}(\V^{(2)}_b)$, there is the following symmetry of the weight distributions:
+\begin{theorem} \textbf{(necessary condition for equality of weight distributions)} Let $\C$ be an $[n,k,d]_q$ MDS code of distance $d\ge5$.
+The necessary condition for equality of the weight distributions of all the weight $2$ cosets of $\C$ is as follows:

 \end{theorem}